 For your last evening on board, join the Captain for a Farewell Dinner and crew show.

 Disembark in Chongqing, and enjoy a guided introduction to one of modern China's fastest-growing cities.
-Visit the contrasting 100-year-old streets of Ciqi Kou and explore beautiful Goose Neck Park, before boarding a fast train into Sichuan province and the relaxed, modern city of Chengdu, where you'll stay for the next two nights.
+Visit the contrasting 100-year-old streets of Ciqikou and explore beautiful Goose Neck Park, before boarding a fast train into Sichuan province and the relaxed, modern city of Chengdu, where you'll stay for the next two nights.

 Dinner this evening will give you an opportunity to sample traditional Sichuan cuisine.

-Today you'll fly to China’s ancient capital, Xi'an, for a two-night stay.
-You'll visit the ancient city walls of this fascinating treasure trove, with its Great Mosque in the Muslim Quarter and its Tang dynasty monuments.
-This evening, enjoy a traditional Dumpling Dinner.
+Travel to China’s ancient capital for a two-night stay.
+Upon arrival, you'll visit the imposing, preserved walls and fortifications of this fascinating city, see the Great Mosque in the Muslim Quarter and the city's Tang dynasty monuments.

 You'll complete your tour of Xi'an's ancient treasures with a visit to the Small Goose Pagoda, before an evening in the city.